Skip to main content

 # Generate/update lock file

-cforge lock
+cforge deps lock

 # Verify dependencies match lock file

-cforge lock --verify
+cforge deps lock --verify

 # Force regeneration

-cforge lock --force
+cforge deps lock --force

 The lock file (cforge.lock) records the exact versions of all dependencies, ensuring consistent builds across different machines and times.